MartinKBeck/OnlineSharedFiles/BasicTweetScraper/README.md

 * GetOldTweets3
 * Tweepy

-My code friendly folder contains scripts and jupyter notebooks that were meant to be code-friendly for people that don't have a strong understanding of Python but still want to scrape tweets on Twitter.
+My code friendly folder is meant to contain scripts and jupyter notebooks that were meant to be code-friendly for people that don't have a strong understanding of Python but still want to scrape tweets on Twitter.
+However, this is still being developed.